 2RW provided LEED energy modeling and documentation development services for this LEED Gold facility and sustainability-focused MEP/FP engineering which included:

 After the first year, data showed that utility costs were 29% (per GSF) lower than the adjacent elementary school that was constructed in 2000.
-Projections indicated that the school would utilize approximately 33 kBTU/SF in its first year of operation – almost half of the K-12 national average of 70kBTUs/GSF per year.
+The calculated EUI for its first year of operation was 37.28—almost half of the K-12 national average of 70kBTUs/GSF per year.

 Rainwater collection conserves approximately 1.3 million gallons of water each year.
 Utility bills have shown that neighboring Cougar Elementary uses a monthly average of 570% more water than the new Manassas Park Elementary and Pre-K facilities.